Pupil Voice: My experience of living with ADHD

 Young people have a say

-Did you know that you have the right to have a say in decisions made about your support at school?
-Watch this to find out how an advocate can help you make your voice heard.
+You have the right to take along an advocacy worker to meetings with the school about your learning and support.
+Watch this to find out how advocacy can help make your voice heard….